Instant hot water dispenser: Thermo pot electric kettle hot water dispensers

 A combination of electric kettle and hot water flask; water is heated in the pot and left in the insulated pot ready to be pumped out by a built-in electric pump or a manual push-down pump.
 They do not need to be installed, are portable, may have adjustable temperature, need to be refilled (capacity is typically 2 to 5 liters), and waste some electricity keeping water hot at all times.

 Bottom load water dispenser

 A special dispenser where the water bottle is placed at the bottom of the dispenser.
 This is very convenient as the bottle does not have to be lifted up and placed upside down.

 Table top water dispenser

 A smaller unit which can be placed directly on top of the table for dispensing hot or cold water.
 This is also frequently known as a countertop water dispenser.

 Direct piping water dispenser

 Connects directly to the water source for an auto refill of constant hot or cold filtered pure drinking water.

+Boiling water tap

+Fed from an under sink hot water dispenser plumbed directly into the water supply, boiling hot taps supply instant 98+ degree water upon activation of the additional rap lever, or in some cases an additional motion of the existing lever.

+Boiling water taps are designed to be energy-efficient, using only the necessary amount of water, reducing waste, and lowering energy consumption.

+Most boiling water taps offer child locks and insulated spouts.
+These are essential for preventing accidental burns, providing peace of mind for households with children.